navapbc/simpler-grants-gov/documentation/api/development.md

 4. You'll also need [Docker Desktop](https://www.docker.com/products/docker-desktop/)

+## Database setup: Run Migrations/Seeds

+1. If you haven't done local development before you'll need to execute the migrations and seed the DB with data using the steps in [database-local-usage.md](database/database-local-usage.md)

 ## Run the application

 1. Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed & running.